IAJPR

 Murali Krishna.
 T*, Vivek Kumar A. Patel, RajashekarValluru, Dr. Jagadeesh G. Hiremath, Prathapreddy .D

 Dept of pharmaceutics, East West College of Pharmacy, B.E.L.
-Layout, 63, Magadi Road Viswaneedam Post Bangalore-560091, Karnataka, India.
+Layout, 63, Magadi Road Viswaneedam, Post Bangalore-560091, Karnataka, India.

 Amisulpride exhibits anti-psychotic activities by selectively binding to